Getting exercise doesn't mean you have to join an expensive gym. Anything that gets your body moving can be good for you:

 To help relieve feeling sore, lightly stretch or massage the area—or take a hot bath or shower.
 This will increase blood flow to your muscles, which helps repair them.
 If pain persists longer than 48 hours, talk to your doctor.

-Physical activity leads to improved physical and mental health, improving your quality of life.
+Physical activity leads to improved physical and mental health.
 Regular exercise also helps you:

-- Prevent heart disease, colorectal cancer, and type 2 diabetes
+- prevent heart disease, cancer, and type 2 diabetes

 Mix up your routine